Crews shutting down I-12 East in Baton Rouge Saturday night

 BATON ROUGE - Officials will shut down a portion of I-12 in the Baton Rouge area late Saturday night as work continues on expanding the interstate through the capital area.

-Transportation officials announced Monday that crews will close off eastbound lanes of the interstate from Essen Lane to College Drive from 9 p.m. until 5 a.m.
+Transportation officials said crews will close off eastbound lanes of the interstate from Essen Lane to College Drive from 9 p.m. until 5 a.m.
 Sunday morning.

 Officials said the closure will let crews remove a portion of an overpass bridge deck.
 The work is part of a project to add a flyover bridge at the I-10/12 split and to realign westbound lanes of I-12.